PIC4SeRCentre/DeepOne-classClassification_people/README.md

-> Project: "project name"
+> Project: "Deep One Class Classification of people"

-> Owner: "project owner name"
+> Owner: "Tiziana Lasala"

-> Date: "yyyy:mm"
+> Date: "2020:10"

 ---

-# Title
+# Deep One Class Classification of people

 ## Description of the project
 ...